scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 * the ["Support JDK 11"](https://github.com/scala/scala-dev/issues/139 "scala/scala-dev #139") issue
 * the [jdk11 label](https://github.com/scala/bug/labels/jdk11) in scala/bug

-## JDK 16 compatibility notes

-JDK 16 was released in March 2021.
-It is not an LTS release, so the remarks above about non-LTS releases apply.
-The next LTS release will be JDK 17.

-JDK 16 is expected to work wherever JDK 17 does, and in most cases wherever JDK 11 does.
-See the [jdk11](https://github.com/scala/bug/labels/jdk11) and [jdk17](https://github.com/scala/bug/labels/jdk17) labels in the Scala 2 bug tracker.

-The Scala build and test suite pass on JDK 16, and so does the Scala community build.
-We shipped improved JDK 16 support in [Scala 2.13.5](https://github.com/scala/scala/releases/tag/v2.13.5) and [2.12.14](https://github.com/scala/scala/releases/tag/v2.12.14).

 ## JDK 17 compatibility notes

-JDK 17 will be an LTS release.
+JDK 17 is an LTS release.

-JDK 17 prereleases are already available.
-Since June 2021, the feature set is frozen.
-The final release is [targeted](https://openjdk.java.net/projects/jdk/17/) for September 2021.
+Scala 2.13.6 and 2.12.15 support JDK 17.

 The Scala test suite and Scala community build are green on JDK 17.

-Scala 2.13.6 already supports JDK 17.
-Scala 2.12.14 mostly works as well, but there is a known issue with lambda deserialiation; a fix will ship in Scala 2.12.15 (see [release timing thread](https://contributors.scala-lang.org/t/scala-2-12-15-planning/5152)).
+For possible issues, see the [jdk11](https://github.com/scala/bug/labels/jdk11) and [jdk17](https://github.com/scala/bug/labels/jdk17) labels in the Scala 2 bug tracker.

 ## JDK 18 compatibility notes

 Early access builds of JDK 18, a non-LTS release, are already available.

-We will ship basic JDK 18 support in Scala 2.13.7 and 2.12.15.
-(The needed fixes are already available in nightly builds of 2.13 and 2.12.)
+We will ship basic JDK 18 support in Scala 2.13.7 (and the same support has already shipped in 2.12.15).
+The needed fixes are already available in nightly builds of 2.13.

 ## GraalVM Native Image compatibility notes